Selecting a Plating Cell

 2. PN: 800 Plating Cell Series:

-The 800 Series Plating Cells are a self contained unit.
+The 800 Series Plating Cells are self contained units.
 The plating solution is poured into the cell for use in a laboratory.
 A dividing wall separates the cells into two equal sections.
 One section is utilized to heat using the Immersion Heater (PN:3046) and agitate the solution selected for the evaluation of deposit stress using the Submersible Pump (PN: 404 which is included in the purchase of a PN: 800L).
 The dividing wall has an opening at each end to permit solution flow through both cell sections.
 All plating cells contain a pocket at each end to hold a 2 3/8″ x 2 3/8″ x 1/8″ anode in place and a bracket to hold a test strip in the plating bath.

 *The PN: 800L Cell or PN: 404 Pump is NOT intended to be used with Chromic Acid.
 For Chromic Acid you would need the plating cell PN: 800PVC.

 3. PN: 492 Insite one plating cell:

 The In-Site 1 Plating Cell can be used in a solution volume as small as a 400 ml beaker.
 It is critical, however, to place the cell equal distant from two anodes that are of similar size, shape and composition that are positioned across from the openings in the cell.

 4. Harsh chemical exposure:

 A PVC plating cell is required when plating with harsh chemical solutions, such as Chromic Acid.

 Two cell materials are available: Lexan, clear poly carbonate for temperatures up to 212°F, and PVC, poly vinyl chloride for temperatures up to 360°F.